gdamore/analytics-cpp/README.md

 You can elide these, and provide your own transport.
 To eliminate the stock and use a stub instead, use -DNO_DEFAULT_HTTP=ON on the CMake configure line.

-To keep the codebase small/simple to work with, we rely on `libcurl` for making our HTTP requests.
-Install `libcurl` with `apt-get install -qq libcurl4-gnutls-dev`, then do:

 There is an example program you can see for how to use it.
 The API is documented in the analytics.hpp header file.
 (If you need to override the transport, you will also need to look in the http.hpp file.)